genestack/user-tutorials/user-guide/source/guide/pipelines.rst

   all probes without filtering).

-  The array will be detected as an outlier if for this array the sum of the distances to all other arrays is extremly large.
+  The array will be detected as an outlier if for this array the sum of the distances to all other arrays is extremely large.

 .. image:: images/microarrays_qc_distances_between_arrays.png

 2. **Array intensity** statistics.

 - Boxplots of signal intensities represents signal intensity distributions of the microarrays.
 Typically, we expect to see the boxes similar in position and width.
 If they are different, it may indicate an experimental problem.